ghmer/rego-adventure/README.md

 ## Quest Packs

-Quest packs are defined in JSON format under [`frontend/quests/`](frontend/quests/).
+Quest packs are defined in JSON format in a dedicated folder under [`frontend/quests/`](frontend/quests/) (for example: `frontend/quests/my-quest-pack`).
 Each pack contains:

 - Metadata (title, description, genre)
 - Prologue and epilogue narratives